litchie/exult-ios/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.12
+	- Fixed a few bugs in Zauriel's gem of dispelling functions.
+Improved the functions for making the blackrock potion.
 version: 0.11.11
 	- New sprite for male bucket-heade avatar, made by Skutarth.
 Also, removed the silly fully-armored paperdoll for the bucket-headed avatars.